nocejo/trev/README.md

 - \+

-    Marks task as 'active' (start-ing it, default) or with the requested marking tag.
+    Marks task as 'active' (start-ing it, default) or with the pre-configured or requested marking tag.

 - \-